What About Food Insecurity

 The food insecurity on the reservations is, in part, due to well over 100 years of federal policy that have left many tribes with limited access to arable land, extreme poverty and all the social conditions that accompany such poverty.
 This perfect storm has also contributed to what we know as “food deserts” on many Indian reservations.

-In 2014, Partnership With Native Americans (PWNA) delivered $5.3 million worth of food and water to reservations across the Northern Plains and Southwest regions of the U.S. PWNA’s food relieved the stress of food insecurity for more than 145,000 Native American Elders, families and children.
-Among them were homebound Elders on the reservations.
+Annually, Partnership With Native Americans (PWNA) delivers about $5 million worth of food and water to reservations across the Northern Plains and Southwest regions of the U.S. PWNA’s food relieves the stress of food insecurity for about 140,000 Native American Elders, families and children.
+Among them are homebound Elders on the reservations.
 Last year when we rode along on some home deliveries with June, a partner from the Cameron Senior Center, it was clear the Elders were grateful for the food as well as the company and that PWNA’s food provisions helped improve the quality of available food and provide some immediate relief from food insecurity.

 So, although poverty and economic stress coupled with limited access to nutrient-dense foods can cause perilous conditions, industrious steps are being made by community leaders on the reservations and by generous outside organizations and individuals with the desire to help.